compulim/react-chain-of-responsibility/README.md

 - We know if a request would render or not render a request
   - If it would render, middleware will return a component
   - If it would not render, middleware will return `false`/`null`/`undefined`
-- Components works with hooks more naturally
+- Components works with hooks in a more natural way
-- Build-time and render-time are separated, critical to support some advanced scenarios
+- Build-time and render-time are separated to support advanced scenarios

 ### Why we call the handler "middleware"?